What To Do If You Received a 1099-K From Your Crypto Exchange

 On this screen, you can check all the boxes that apply to your crypto transactions for the current tax year, including gains, losses, crypto interest, mining income, etc. We’ll ask detailed questions about each category to help you correctly report your crypto income.
 You’ll also be able to import a CSV of your transactions, if you have one, or do so manually:

-After you’ve gone through our crypto reporting section, you should be done reporting your crypto income!
+After you’ve gone through our crypto reporting section, you should be all set.

-If you receive an unexpected Form 1099-K from your crypto exchange this year, ensure you know what it’s for and how to use it.
-Filing with TaxAct makes the process stress-free — we’ll guide you through it step by step so you can file quickly and confidently.
+If you receive an unexpected Form 1099-K from your crypto exchange this year, make sure you know what it’s for and how to use it.
+Filing with TaxAct makes the process stress-free — our tax software will guide you through it step by step so you can file quickly and confidently.